segrived/NSISInfoWriter/README.md

 -p, --prefix          (Default: "") Constants prefix in output script -r, --repo-path       (Default: "") Path to VCS repository
-                      If not specified, input file directory will be used instead -e, --ignore-empty    (Default: false) Empty values will be rejected from output -f, --version-format  (Default: %mj%.%mi%.%b%.%p%) Version information formation Available placeholders:
+                      If not specified, input file directory will be used instead -e, --inlcude-empty   (Default: false) Empty and zero values will be included to output -f, --version-format  (Default: %mj%.%mi%.%b%.%p%) Version information formation Available placeholders:
                       %mj% - major version part